Thursday, March 24, 2022

 5. Eat a filling meal before drinking

-The countdown to Christmas has begun and for some that may mean that the thought of healthy eating is now a distant memory.
+The countdown to Christmas has begun and for some, that may mean that the thought of healthy eating is now a distant memory.
 Studies report that the average Briton eats a tremendous 7,000 calories on Christmas Day.
-That’s the equivalent to 25 jam donuts or 100 chocolate bourbon biscuits.
-Yet, it’s not just Christmas day that we overindulge on festive treats.
-Due to office party buffets, catch-up lunches, boxing day leftovers and new years celebrations we tend to overeat throughout the seasonal holiday.
+That’s the equivalent of 25 jam doughnuts or 100 chocolate bourbon biscuits.
+Yet, it’s not just Christmas day that we overindulge in festive treats.
+Due to office party buffets, catch-up lunches, boxing day leftovers and new years celebrations, we tend to overeat throughout the seasonal holiday.
 However, it is possible to maintain a healthy diet over Christmas:

 1. Never attend an event feeling hungry

 3. Snack sensibly on dried fruits and nuts

 4. Watch your portion sizes

 Studies have found that the average person needs 6-8 hours of sleep per night to feel fully refreshed and rejuvenated.
 Lack of sleep can cause a range of side effects, from mood swings and headaches to blurred vision.
 Sleeping patterns may change due to busy schedules and unhealthy diets.